konomu/konomu.github.io/_posts/2025-03-10-latin-pronunciation-ac.md

     <details>
       <summary>Notes on Botanical Rank Suffixes</summary>
       <br>
-<p style="padding:0 1em; margin-top:0;">The International Code of Nomenclature for algae, fungi, and plants prescribes some suffixes for names according to the taxonomic rank they represent. </p>
+<p style="padding:0 1em; margin-top:0;">The International Code of Nomenclature for algae, fungi, and plants prescribes some suffixes for names according to the taxonomic rank they represent, shown in the first table.
+The other two tables show more common suffixes found in botanical Latin.
+For suffixes that don't contain a stress, the primary stress of the full word falls on the syllable immediately before the suffix.</p>
 <div class="table-container" style="justify-content: center; grid-template-columns: minmax(300px, 600px);">
      <table class="side-by-side">
       <thead>